Does your tent look dusty and dirty? Does it smell funny? Then it’s time to clean your tent.

 More knowledge and tips on cleaning tents

-Your neighbor told you that he washes his tent with fabric softener in the washing machine and then puts it in a wet garbage bag so that the pleasant smell is kept until the next tour?
+Your neighbor told you that he washes his tent with fabric softener in the washing machine and then puts it in a wet garbage bag so that the pleasant smell is kept until the next tour.
 You can do that, but … don’t do that!

 Can I wash my tent in the washing machine?

 If you are brave.
-Machine wash saves time and effort.
+Machine washing saves time and effort.
 In our experience, tents can withstand laundry with the right settings on the washing machine and the right detergent.
 But machine washing is not as gentle as hand washing.
 If the tent seams get too much tension or there is too much friction on the coating of the tent fabric, your tent can leak.